wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

         box = F, col = "cyan", shade = 0.5,
         main = "U Toronto")

-Perhaps a two-dimensional representation of LCC would work better than three, with something closer to a checkerboard.
+A two-dimensional representation of LCC might be better than three.
 LCC is so sprawling and varied a classification that it would probably work best not to map it directly but to make clusters and show the depth of the collection in each cluster.
 For example, the University of Toronto dentographs show a strong line along BX (Christian Denominations), which has these subsections, as listed in [B - Philosophy.
 Psychology.
 Religion](http://www.loc.gov/aba/cataloging/classification/lcco/lcco_b.pdf) in the [Libary of Congress Classification Outline](http://www.loc.gov/catdir/cpso/lcco/):

 * 1-9.5: Church unity.
 Ecumenical movement.
 Interdenominational cooperation
 * 100-189: Eastern churches.
 Oriental churches